Bodhicitta: In Tibetan Buddhism

 A common Tibetan Buddhist distinction is that between relative and absolute (or ultimate) bodhicitta.
 Relative bodhicitta is a state of mind in which the practitioner works for the good of all beings as if it were their own.
 Absolute bodhicitta is the wisdom of shunyata (śunyatā, a Sanskrit term often translated as "emptiness", though the alternatives "vast expanse" or "openness" or "spaciousness" probably convey the idea better to Westerners).
-The concept of śunyatā in Buddhism also implies freedom from attachments.

-In his book Words of My Perfect Teacher, the Tibetan Buddhist teacher Patrul Rinpoche describes three degrees of bodhicitta:
+In his book Words of My Perfect Teacher, the Tibetan Buddhist teacher Patrul Rinpoche describes the three degrees of bodhicitta as taught in the Avatamsaka Sutra, claiming that shepherd-like is best.